agl-alexglopez/heap-allocator-workshop/docs/rbtree_analysis.md

 - Requests for the `tree` command consist mostly of `malloc()` and `free()` and the free tree remains small over the course of the program's lifetime.
 - The `rbtree_unified` implementation is surprisingly slow in this scenario.
 - Again, no compromises in the `rbtree_linked` implementation make it fast, even if it is not space efficient.
+- The peak number of free nodes that the `list_segregated` had to manage was `INSERT PEAK HERE`.
+This is a relatively small number to manage and therefore the more simple implementation is able to shine with its lower instruction counts.

 ### Neovim

 Neovim is my editor of choice for this project.
 It is a text editor based off of Vim and we can actually trace its heap usage while we use it to edit a document.
 We will trace the heap usage while we edit the README.md for the project.
 This program usage is similar to the Linux Tree command with many `malloc()` and `free()` calls.
-However, among the roughly one million requests to the heap for a short editing session, there are also twenty-eight thousand calls to realloc, so we have more diverse heap usage.
+However, among the roughly one million requests to the heap for a short editing session, there were 35,216 calls to realloc, so we have more diverse heap usage.

 ![chart-nvim](/images/chart-rbtracenvim.png)